Accounts, cards, and transactions

 | Other | Any other instrument |

-Each account can have savings pockets inside it -- savings goals with a name, target amount, and transfers from the main balance.
-You can see the available balance and total bank balance (available + savings) separately.
+Each account can have savings pockets inside it — named savings goals with target amount and transfers from the main balance.
+You can see the available balance and the total in the bank (available + savings) separately.

 The Money dashboard

-The first thing you see when you open the Money tab is a general summary of your financial situation:
+The first thing you see when you open the Money tab is an overall summary of your financial situation:

-- Total balance -- your consolidated balance in your main currency, with a breakdown by currency if you use several.
+- Total balance — your consolidated balance in the main currency, with breakdown by currency if you handle several.
 Includes a period selector (week, month, year) and a summary of how much you spent and received in that period

-- Net worth -- breakdown between liquid assets, investments, physical assets, debts, and receivables
+- Net worth — breakdown across liquid assets, investments, physical assets, debts, and receivables

-- View mode -- you can toggle between cumulative view (all transactions in the period) and cash flow view (net inflows and outflows)
+- View mode — toggle between accrued view (all transactions in the period) and cash flow (net inflows and outflows)

-Below the summary is the list of accounts, organized in tabs: Available (checking, savings, cash, wallet) and Credit (credit cards).
-If you use multiple currencies, a filter lets you see totals by currency.
+Below the summary comes the list of accounts, organized in tabs: Available (checking, savings, cash, wallet) and Credit (credit cards).
+If you handle multiple currencies, a filter lets you view totals per currency.
 Each account shows its balance, associated cards, and savings pockets.

-When you enter an account, you see two tabs: Info (account data, monthly spending and income stats with a 6-month chart, and the open banking section if applicable) and Transactions (transaction history with search).
+When you enter an account, you see two tabs: Info (account data, monthly spending and income stats with a 6-month chart, and the open-banking section if applicable) and Transactions (movement history with search).

 Cards

-Clatri handles debit and credit cards as payment instruments linked to an account.
-Debit cards are tied to an account and operate with that account's balance.
+Clatri handles debit and credit cards as payment instruments associated with an account.
+Debit cards link to an account and operate on that account's balance.
 Credit cards have their own credit limit and track debt independently.

-When creating a card you define: name, type (debit/credit), brand (Visa, Mastercard, Amex, Discover), last 4 digits, custom color, and the account it's linked to.
-For credit cards you also configure: credit limit, statement closing date, payment due date, and interest rate.
+When creating a card you set: name, type (debit/credit), brand (Visa, Mastercard, Amex, Discover), last 4 digits, custom color, and the account it's associated with.
+For credit cards you also configure: credit limit, statement-close day, payment due day, and interest rate.

 Multi-currency debt

-If you use a credit card in multiple currencies -- for example, purchases in dollars and euros during a trip -- Clatri tracks the debt for each currency separately.
+If you use a credit card in multiple currencies — for example, purchases in USD and EUR during a trip — Clatri tracks debt per currency separately.
 The card detail screen groups transactions by currency and shows the amount owed in each.

-There are three ways for your transactions to enter Clatri, and you can combine them however works best for you.
+There are three ways for your transactions to enter Clatri, and you can mix them as you like.

 By chat